Eigenstate thermalization to non-monotonic distributions in strongly-interacting chaotic lattice gases: Introduction

+In this work we demonstrate substantial qualitative deviations from the FD and BE distributions in certain strongly-interacting, quantum-ergodic systems.
+These deviations go beyond any mapping between the microcanonical shells of the interacting- and non-interacting system (see e.g. Ref. \cite{borgonovi2017}), as the distributions become non-monotonic.

-Other reasons exist for the distribution deviations from the Gibbs ones.
-Integrable (and nearly integrable) systems keep complete memory of their initial state.
-Such effects have been observed in experiments with quantum Newton cradles \citep{kinoshita2006,tang2018} and cold-atom breathers \citep{dicarli2019,luo2020}.
-Final states of relaxation (and distributions) for integrable systems are described by the generalized Gibbs ensemble \citep{rigol2007} that accounts for the additional constraints imposed by the integrals of motion.
-Incompletely chaotic systems \citep{yurovsky2011,olshanii2012} with a small number of degrees of freedom keep certain memory of their initial states.
-In many-body systems, eigenstate thermalization can also be prevented by many-body localization (MBL) \citep{altshuler1997,abanin2019}, vanishing in the thermodynamic limit (see also, e.g., \citep{kiefer2020,kiefer2021,sierant2021,sierant2022}).
-Even if eigenstate thermalization takes place, the distributions can deviate from the Gibbs ones due to moderate numbers of degrees of freedom in mesoscopic systems \citep{vardi2024}.
-This effect, however, vanishes in large systems, unlike the one considered here.
+Known deviations from the FD and BE distributions can be attributed to a lack of ergodicity.
+For example, quasi-integrable systems remember their initial state, as observed in experiments with quantum Newton cradles \cite{kinoshita2006,tang2018} and cold-atom breathers \cite{dicarli2019,luo2020}.
+The relaxation outcomes for integrable systems are captured by generalized Gibbs ensembles \cite{rigol2007} that account for additional integrals of motion.
+Incompletely chaotic systems \cite{yurovsky2011,olshanii2012} with a small number of degrees of freedom keep certain memory of their initial states.
+In many-body systems, eigenstate thermalization can also be prevented by many-body localization (MBL) \cite{altshuler1997,abanin2019}, vanishing in the thermodynamic limit (see also, e.g., \cite{kiefer2020,kiefer2021,sierant2021,sierant2022}).
+Even if ergodicity exists and eigenstate thermalization does take place, the distributions can deviate from the FD and BE ones due to moderate numbers of degrees of freedom in mesoscopic systems \cite{vardi2024}.
+This effect, however, vanishes in large systems.
+Unlike all the above mechanisms, our results here are obtained in the quantum ergodic regime and survive in large systems.